CLNode: Curriculum Learning for Node Classification: Introduction

-By means of the neighborhood aggregation mechanism, GNNs learn a representation for each node in the graph.
-We define training nodes whose representations lack the typical characteristics of their corresponding classes as \textit{difficult nodes}, because it is difficult for GNNs to learn class characteristics from these low-quality samples.
-In contrast, \textit{easy nodes} refer to high-quality samples whose representations have the representative characteristics of their classes.
-We illustrate \textit{difficult nodes} and \textit{easy nodes} using the paper citation network in Fig.\ref{FIG1}(a); here, each paper is classified into a specific field as its class.
-As the figure shows, the cross-field paper $v_1$ connects papers from multiple classes.
-In the process of neighborhood aggregation, $v_1$ aggregates messages from neighbors \{$v_2, v_3, v_4, v_5, v_6$\}.
-By aggregating messages \{$v_4 \rightarrow v_1, v_5 \rightarrow v_1, v_6 \rightarrow v_1$\} from classes $\{c_1, c_2, c_4\}$, $v_1$ obtains an unclear representation that loses the typical characteristics of $c_3$, indicating that $v_1$ is a \textit{difficult node}.
-Conversely, all the aggregated messages of $v_{15}$ are from class $c_4$, which help it obtain the representative characteristics of $c_4$, thus making it an \textit{easy node}.
-Therefore, the above observation raises the question of whether current GNNs are able to handle such uneven-quality training samples.
+To illustrate the quality of nodes, we define training nodes whose representations lack the typical characteristics of their label classes as \textit{difficult nodes}, because it is difficult for GNNs to learn class characteristics from these low-quality nodes.
+In contrast, \textit{easy nodes} refer to high-quality nodes that have the typical representations of their label classes.
+We illustrate \textit{difficult nodes} and \textit{easy nodes} using the paper citation network in Figure \ref{intro1}.
+As illustrated, the cross-field paper $v_1$ connects papers from multiple classes.
+During neighborhood aggregation, $v_1$ aggregates messages from neighbors \{$v_2, v_3, v_4, v_5, v_6$\}.
+By aggregating messages \{$v_4 \rightarrow v_1, v_5 \rightarrow v_1, v_6 \rightarrow v_1$\} from classes $\{c_1, c_2, c_4\}$, $v_1$ obtains an unclear representation that mixes characteristics of different classes, indicating that $v_1$ is a \textit{difficult node}.
+In contrast, all the aggregated messages of $v_{15}$ are from class $c_4$, which makes it an \textit{easy node}.
+Therefore, the above observation raises the question of whether these uneven-quality training nodes should be treated equally by GNNs.